Moreault/OPEX/README.md

 -RemoveAll : Don't just want to remove the first item?
 We got you!
 -IndexesOf : Ever wanted to get all indexes of an occurence inside your collection?
 We got you again!
 -Sawp : Want to swap two indexes together? list.Swap(5, 1)!
 WE TOTALLY GOT YOU!
+-Uniform & UniformBy : Similar to First() and Single() except that this one expects a collection or properties to all be equal so it doesn't matter which one you get.

-OPEX even provides a few methods that add randomness to collections such as :
+OPEX even provides methods that add randomness to collections such as :

 -Shuffle
 -GetRandom